BrijeshKarra/SQL_PROJECT/README.md

 1. **Top-Paying Data Analyst Jobs:** The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries with the highest being at $650,000, while the highest salary for the non-remote postion is 400,000.
 2. **Skills for Top-Paying Jobs:** The high-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.
 3. **Most In-Demand Skills:** SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
-4. **Skills with Higher Salaries:** Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.
+4. **Skills with Higher Salaries:** Big data tools like PySpark and Couchbase, along with AI tools like Watson and DataRobot, are highly valued for data analysts.
+Expertise in version control (Bitbucket, GitLab) and Python-based tools (Jupyter, Pandas) also command high salaries, with niche skills like Swift and Elasticsearch in demand for specialized roles.
 5. **Optimal Skills for Job Market Value:** SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.